Exponential ideals and a Nullstellensatz: Introduction

 \

-Let $(R, E)$ be an exponential field, namely a field endowed with a morphism $E$ from its additive group $(R,+,0)$ to its multiplicative group $(R^*,.,1)$ with $E(0)=1$.
-Using the construction of the free $E$-ring $R[\X]^E$ of exponential polynomials over $R$ on $\bold{X}$ as an increasing union of group rings $R_\ell$ with $R_0:=R[\bold{X}]$ \cite{D}, we show the following.
+Let $(F, E)$ be an exponential field, namely a field endowed with a morphism $E$ from its additive group $(F,+,0)$ to its multiplicative group $(F^*,.,1)$ with $E(0)=1$.
+Using the construction of the free $E$-ring $F[\X]^E$ of exponential polynomials over $F$ on $\bold{X}$ as an increasing union of group rings, namely letting $F_0:=F[\bold{X}]$ and $F\X]^E=\bigcup_{\ell\geq 0} F_\ell$ (see section \ref{free} and \cite{D}), we show the following.
+First let us state a corollary of our main theorem, where we restrict ourselves to elements of $F_{1}$, namely exponential polynomials with at most one iteration of the exponential function.